jonathonracz/jonathonracz.github.io/index.md

 I am a software engineer with a focus on interactive multimedia applications.
-Listed below are the projects I've published on GitHub, with some background on the context and technologies used.
+Listed below are a selection of the projects I've published on [my GitHub page](https://github.com/jonathonracz).

 # Engineering Projects